mtothero/csc411swku/README.md

 	-> volumeConfig.txt     : file used to manage audio preferences
 	-> winScreen.lua        : displays the winning screen

+The following are the multiplayer files that were created by us to enable
+multiplayer:
+	- multiPlayerSetupScreen.lua
+	- MultiGameScreen.lua

+Most of the other files were either left alone or slightly modified.

 ################################################################################
 ####                    Networking Procedures Examination                  ####
 ####                                                                        ####